5 Home Remedies to Remove Plaque From Your Teeth

 This plant has antibacterial, astringent properties that can improve your overall oral health.
 Using parsley in an oral rinse helps remove plaque and kill the bacteria that cause halitosis.

 - 1 cup water

-- Remove the leaves from the stem and add them to a cup of boiling water.
+- Firstly, remove the leaves from the stem and then add them to a cup of boiling water.

-- Let brew for 10 minutes, then gargle with the solution and brush like usual.
+- Let brew for 10 minutes, then gargle with the solution and brush as usual.

 5. Homemade toothpaste, a great way to remove plaque

-This remedy takes advantage of the antibacterial compounds in coconut oil, along with the beneficial properties of baking soda.
-The combination of these two ingredients makes a highly effective, eco-friendly remedy to remove plaque and whiten teeth.
+It’s said that this remedy takes advantage of the antibacterial compounds in coconut oil, along with the beneficial properties of baking soda.
+At the same time, the mint essence helps freshen your breath.